 A/B testing compares two variations of the same web page, email, ad, or other marketing asset to learn which one performs the best among customers and increases conversion rates and revenue.
 The change can be as simple as a single headline or button, or be a complete redesign of the marketing asset.

 Winner: Version A generated 439% more leads!

 Low cost and easy to use, A/B testing has become a go-to technique for marketers striving to increase conversion rates and revenue, often generating 100%+ improvements in critical KPIs.
 However, there is no magic formula.
 If A/B test results were repeatable for every website every time, there would be no need to A/B test at all.
 Every audience is different.

 Patrick McKenzie asserts, in a KissMetrics Blog Post about A/B Testing, that success hinges on Incubating a culture of testing – Many companies resort to a culture of “let’s ask what the boss thinks”.
 Don’t leave it to the boss to decide; let the data decide.

 Almost anything on your website, landing pages, and emails can be A/B tested, including headlines, paragraph text, testimonials, calls to action (CTAs), buttons, images, media mentions, promotions, navigation, subject lines, and more.

 And there are multiple KPIs you may seek to improve, depending on your goals.
 KPIs to improve include click through rate, average order value, conversion rate, product page views, add to cart rate, and revenue per visitor.

-Clearly, there are many decisions to be made.
+A/B testing seems simple on the surface, but can be quite complex.
 What do we test?
 And what metrics are we using to decide whether Option A or Option B wins?

 - What is A/B testing